-Consumers now shop directly from Google Search, Google Shopping, Google Images, Google Assistant, and even Youtube.
+Consumers now shop directly from Google Search, Google Shopping, Google Images, Google Assistant, and even YouTube.
 Thanks to the eCommerce marketplaces, all businesses of all sizes can sell their products across various Google platforms.
-Shoppers can add their items from a variety of brands and businesses to an unified cart and check out quickly using previously saved payment information.
+Shoppers can add their items from a variety of brands and businesses to a unified cart and check out quickly using previously saved payment information.

 Google Shopping Actions is clearly going to change the way retailers sell and customers shop.
 Here’s why you should utilize Google Shopping Actions for your business and how to get started.

 For retailers, unlike Google Shopping alternatives, Google’s online marketplace offers a once-in-a-lifetime chance.